Livingston Parish, Louisiana: Politics

-For much of its history, Livingston Parish voted Democratic, being characteristic of the “Solid South”.
+For much of its history, Livingston Parish voted Democratic, being characteristic of the "Solid South".
 It demonstrated Piney Woods voting behavior in 1928, where it was Herbert Hoover’s best parish in Louisiana, though he still lost it by about 3.5%.
-Like other parishes in the Baton Rouge metropolitan area, Livingston remained loyal to Harry S. Truman in 1948 and to Adlai Stevenson II in 1956, when Louisiana’s electoral votes went to Strom Thurmond and Dwight D. Eisenhower respectively.
+Like other parishes in the Baton Rouge metropolitan area, Livingston remained loyal to Harry S. Truman in 1948 and to Adlai Stevenson II in 1956, when Louisiana's electoral votes went to Strom Thurmond and Dwight D. Eisenhower respectively.
 Barry Goldwater became the first Republican to win the parish in 1964.
 Dixiecrat George Wallace carried the parish in 1968, and Richard Nixon in 1972 made it Republican for the second time.
 It then returned to the Democrats, going to Jimmy Carter in both 1976 and 1980.

 In recent years, Livingston Parish has been one of the most Republican parishes in Louisiana, and one of the most Republican county-equivalents in the nation.
 It has gone Republican in every presidential election since 1984.
-In the 2004 election, George W. Bush received 33,976 votes, or 77% of the parish’s total, more than three times the 9,895 votes (22%) his opponent, John Kerry, received.
+In the 2004 election, George W. Bush received 33,976 votes, or 77% of the parish's total, more than three times the 9,895 votes (22%) his opponent, John Kerry, received.
 The Republicans fared better still in the 2008 election, in which John McCain received 43,269 votes (85% of the total) to just 6,681 votes (13%) for Democrat Barack Obama.
-Livingston Parish has voted about 85% Republican in every election since, most recently for Donald Trump in 2020.
+Livingston Parish has voted about 85% Republican in every election since then.